BarbyKelly/quizproject/README.md

 ### Error page styling

 - Developer needed to check error pages only on the deployed site, as GitPod would only show the default error page.
-  Thanks to mentor Lauren-Nicole Popich, developer knew that error page might not show up properly when testing on GitPod
+  Thanks to my mentor [Lauren-Nicole Popich](https://github.com/CluelessBiker), developer knew that error page might not show up properly when testing on GitPod

   ![Error page in GitPod](assets/images/readmeimg/errorpageingitpod.png)